frederickaplan/fdh/files/PART2/fdh-2-5.md

 Beyond Word Embeddings :

 Of course you can extend the concept of Word Embeddings to n-gram embeddings, regular expression embeddings, word distribution (topic) embeddings ..

+Word embeddings shows that there is a geometry of Word spaces, this can be used to align word embeddings in time and space.

 ### Diachronic Word embeddings